Unfortunate to concede on both occasions and was very assured between the posts otherwise.

 Showed good pace to chase down the likes of Paloschi on the counter, and did little wrong on the night.

-Found it hard to open up the opposition in the face of a determined rearguard effort.
+Found it hard to prise open the opposition in the face of a determined rearguard effort from Chievo.
 Lost the ball once or twice under pressure in the second half as he began to tire.

 Drifted out wide to great effect to put a few choice deliveries into the box, with two such balls setting up the events of both of his side's goals.
 A menace in the middle as well, breaking up play and driving Juve forward.